Danielle Stampe: Early life

 Danielle Stampe was born in San Diego on November 27, 1967.
 Her family moved to Virginia Beach, Virginia where she attended high school before moving on to Virginia Commonwealth University to study Fine Art.
 It was there that Stampe met Dave Brockie of the band Gwar.

+Career

 Slymenstra Hymen and Gwar

 Stampe joined Gwar in 1988 and developed the Slymenstra Hymen character.
 Stampe (as Hymen) contributed backup vocals on most Gwar albums during her time with the band.
 Slymenstra and Oderus Urungus are featured in a duet titled "Fire in the Loins," on the RagNaRok album.
 "Don't Need A Man," written by Michael Derks and appearing on Carnival Of Chaos, was the first Gwar song to feature Slymenstra solo on lead vocals.

 "My Girly Ways," featured on We Kill Everything, featured Slymenstra in what would be the character's final song as a lead vocalist.
 Stampe left Gwar in 2000 but returned for one final tour with the group in 2002.